 Abdominal aortic aneurysm (AAA) screening is only offered to 65 year old men.
 However, if you’re over 65 and have never been screened, you can arrange an appointment by phoning your local AAA screening centre.

+Breast screening is offered every 3 years to woman aged 50 to 70.
 If you're over the age of 70 you can continue to have breast screening, but you'll need to arrange your own appointment every 3 years.

+Cervical screening is routinely offered to anyone with a cervix in Scotland between the ages of 25 and 64 every 5 years.
 If you're on non-routine screening (where screening results have shown changes that need further investigation or follow up) you'll be invited for cervical screening up to 70 years of age.

-Pregnancy and newborn screening
+More about newborn screening

 All expectant parents will be offered screening during the term of pregnancy.

 More about pregnancy screening

 Whether you're a trans-man, trans-woman, identify as non-binary or describe your gender in another way, it's important you're aware of which screening services you're eligible for.

 Find out which screening services you're eligible for as a non-binary or transgender person